arlenpan/actordex/README.md

 * preferred CDN over firebase hosting (after individual testing, download speeds seems better - and allows for increased likelihood of cached files

 Then we continued to set up the application in a SPA shell wrapper to allow a service worker to locally cache files.
 This substantially increased the speed due to the application not needing to repeatedly request files outside of cached ones.
+Using Google's Lighthouse, we also fixed many accessiblity issues while substantially increasing load speeds as well (see reports/lighthouse-unminified vs. reports/lighthouse-minfied).

 ### Code: Modification & Extension